darinz/ML/01_linear_models/01_linear_regression/04_probabilistic_interpretation.md

 Imagine you're trying to predict house prices.
 You have data on square footage, number of bedrooms, and location.

+**Real-World Analogy: The Real Estate Market Problem** Think of house price prediction like understanding the real estate market:
+- **Market Data**: House features and prices - what we observe
+- **Market Model**: Probabilistic model - how house prices are determined
+- **Price Prediction**: Parameter estimation - what price is most likely
+- **Market Analysis**: Model application - understanding market trends
+- **Price Uncertainty**: Confidence intervals - how much might the price vary?
+- **Market Comparison**: Model comparison - how do different markets compare?

 - **Optimization approach**: "Find the best line that minimizes prediction errors"
 - **Probabilistic approach**: "Assume house prices are determined by a linear function of features plus some random noise, then find the parameters that make our observed prices most likely"